Residents and non-residents

 Protection of foreign investors

 Slovenia has a liberal foreign investment regime.
 The movement of capital is fully liberalised and in line with the EU rules.
-In the field of inward direct investment, almost all sectors are open to investors from the European Economic Area (e.g. the operation of games of chance is also limited for EEA investors), while certain restrictions on investments by non-EEA residents apply in a limited number of sectors such as maritime transport and air transport.
+In the field of inward direct investment, almost all sectors are open to investors from the European Economic Area (e.g. the operation of games of chance is limited for non-EEA and EEA investors), while certain investment restrictions for non-EEA residents apply in a small number of sectors like maritime transport and air transport.
 Further, non-EEA institutions may not establish branches for the purpose of providing depositary services to resident collective investment funds.

-In the area of cross-border trade in services, there are restrictions on non-EEA service providers in sectors like insurance services (except for direct insurance services and direct insurance intermediation for the insurance of risks relating to transport; reinsurance and retrocession); and most banking and other financial services (except for lending of all types; giving guarantees and commitments to domestic legal entities and sole proprietors; providing and transferring financial information and financial data processing and related software by suppliers of other financial services; and certain advisory and other auxiliary financial services).
+In the area of cross-border trade in services, there are restrictions on non-EEA service providers in sectors like insurance services (except for direct insurance services and direct insurance intermediation for insurance of risks relating to transport; reinsurance and retrocession); and most other financial services (except for lending of all types; giving guarantees and commitments to domestic legal entities and sole proprietors; providing and transferring financial information and financial data processing and related software by suppliers of other financial services; and certain advisory and other auxiliary financial services).
+As concerns the banking business, Slovenian law (the Banking Act) distinguishes between member states and third countries.
+The latter can provide all services in Slovenia (banking, financial, additional, others according to the Banking Act).
+A branch must be established in advance and the Bank of Slovenia’s permit must be obtained.
 Reciprocity is required for non-EEA residents in areas such as cross-border transport and real-estate investments.

-Branches of third-country credit institutions located within the EEA and wishing to provide payment services are, according to the Payment Services Directive (2015/2366/EU), obliged to establish a company within the EEA and subsequently apply for an authorisation.
+Branches of third-country credit institutions located within the EEA and wishing to provide payment service–es are, according to the Payment Services Directive (2015/2366/EU), obliged to establish a company within the EEA and then apply for an authorisation.

-For non-citizens and legal entities established outside the Republic of Slovenia, the following rules apply:
+For non-citizens and legal entities established outside Slovenia, the following rules apply: